 Fun facts: why does the Leaning Tower lean?

 Okay, now here is the “scienc-y” bit so that you can act smart around your friends.

-Work on this building started in 1173 but the geniuses behind the design had started building on sandy silt subsoil.
-Basically, they chose to build on a clay-like soft substance – not a good plan for a building that has eight storeys, or any building for that matter.
+Work on the tower started in 1173 but the geniuses behind the design had built on sandy silt subsoil.
+Basically, they chose to build on a clay-like soft substance — not a good plan for a building that has eight storeys, (or any building for that matter).

-By 1274 (three storeys in), the tower had already started to lean and continued leaning until some very smart people intervened to decrease the lean by 38 cm … allowing adventure seekers such as yourself to enter the tower once again.
+By 1274, (three storeys in), the tower was already leaning until some very smart people intervened to decrease the lean by 38 cm … allowing adventure seekers such as yourself to enter the tower once again.

 Pub Quiz Moment: Did you know that Galileo climbed to the top of the leaning tower to conduct experiments on the velocity of falling objects?
 Well, now you do.